BrunoZell/CollectiveIntelligence/litepaper.md

 ## Observations

 Data is our window into reality.
-All data in Ask Network is modelled as _Messages_.
+All data in the network is modelled as _Messages_.
 Messages can occur in the virtual as network traffic between computers, and in the actual as causal effects between physical systems.
 As cultural capital, messages are captured and preserved by default.

 Software can only capture virtual messages as digital data and does not have direct access to causal effects in reality.
 To capture real world data, hardware sensors must be utilized.
 We assume that all real world sensors are communicating their measurements as virtual messages via networking protocols.
-Thus, an Ask Network node records network protocol sessions only, with interpretations of reality being applied after consensus.
+Thus, every node records network protocol sessions only, with interpretations of reality being applied after consensus.

 ## Domains